webhintio/hint/docs/contributor-guide/guides/create-custom-rule.md

-# Create an external rule step-by-step
+# Create a custom rule step-by-step

 Imagine that we have a new change in the sonarwhal website - we’d like to add a footer containing the copyright information `(c) sonarwhal` and